 3. A geologist claims to have found a sequence of rocks that was formerly a piece of ocean crust up in a mountain range.
 What types of rocks would you expect to find in the sequence?
+What types of rocks would be on the bottom of the sequence?
 What types of rocks would sit on the top of the sequence?